Let’s get your mixes sounding loud and clear with the best mastering limiter plugin software.

 This makes the compressor good for controlling unruly dynamics, and limiters good for squeezing as much dynamics as possible into a track without clipping.

 They may be used to limit individual instruments or tracks during the mixing stage, or entire stereo mixes during the mastering stage.
-(You can read more on how and why to use them from Production Advice’s blog.)
+You can read more on how on applying the right limiter settings to your songs for the best results.

 Features to look for in a mastering limiter